Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Convergence Analysis

-The weights $(w_{ij})_{ij}$ in (\ref{eq:consensus})-(\ref{eq:tracking}) are free design quantities and subject to the following conditions, where $\mathcal{P}_K$ denotes the set of polynomials with degree no larger than $K$. \begin{assumption} [On the weight matrix $\mathbf{W}$] The matrix $\mathbf{W}=(w_{ij})_{i,j=1}^m$ satisfies the following:
+To achieve consensus and ensure implementation over the communication network $\mathcal{G}$, standard conditions in the literature require the following constraints on the weights $w_{ij}$ used in the DGT algorithm~\eqref{alg:DGT}, where $\mathcal{P}_K$ denotes the set of polynomials with degree no larger than $K$.